robdjeff/ML_Workshop/README.md

 RFStellar_Classifier_Student.ipynb
 *  An exercise for you to try based on classification of SDSS sources.
 A "solution" will follow.

+data
+*  a folder containing some example datasets

 # Installation and Use